angezid/advanced-mark.js-playground/README.md

 ### Custom code
 When `Custom code editor` is activated, a minimal code with all callbacks is generated.
-For normal workflow, the two internal function are necessary:
+For normal workflow, two internal functions are necessary:
 - `highlighter.flagStartElement()` in the `each` callback for next/previous buttons functionality
-- `highlighter.finish()` in the `done` callback for highlighting matches and logging results
-They're automatically added to the internal code, if their parameters and functions parameters are the same.
+- `highlighter.finish()` in the `done` callback for highlighting matches and logging results They're automatically added to the internal code if their parameters and functions parameters are the same.

 ### Custom code example
 It's a simplified hack to improve performance in the `mark()` method with the large array.
 It demonstrates how to use the custom code editor.